Where we are and when we’re open

 Please let us know any change of email, phone numbers or address in case we need to contact you.
 We will contact you using the details we hold on file.
 It is your responsibility to ensure these are accurate and up-to-date.

 Receipts and course instructions are emailed to you at the time of enrolment or posted out on request.
+If you have not received these emails please check your spam folders.
 Please read the information carefully to ensure the details are correct and diary the dates and times.
 Any additional information or items to bring to the course will be listed on your course instructions.
 If you have enrolled and not received anything from us please contact us.

 While we do email out a course reminder as a courtesy, it is solely your responsibility to ensure you are at you course at the correct time and date.